libp2p/js-libp2p-interfaces/src/pubsub/README.md

 ### Validate

-Validates the signature of a message.
+Validates a message according to the signature policy and topic-specific validation function.

 #### `pubsub.validate(message)`